jenkins-infra/jenkins-infra/README.md

 To launch a test instance, `vagrant up ROLE` where `ROLE` is [one of the defined roles](dist/role/manifests).
 You can rerun puppet and execute tests with `vagrant provision ROLE` repeatedly while the VM is up and running.
 When it's all done, remove the instance the instance via `vagrant destroy ROLE`.

-### Updating dependencies

-For reasons that Tyler will hopefully clarify at some point, this module maintains the list of Puppet module dependencies in `Puppetfile` and `.fixtures.yml`.
-They need to be kept in sync.
-When you modify them, you can have the local environment reflect changes by running `bundle exec rake resolve`.

 ## Branching model